 Sec.
-3.5-31.
-Ambulance service franchise required; exceptions.
+3.5-310.
+Ambulance service license franchise required; exceptions.

-- (a) Unless a franchise agreement is specifically not required by this section, no person either as owner, agent, or otherwise shall furnish, operate, conduct, maintain, advertise, or otherwise engage in ambulance service in the City of Urbana without an ambulance service franchise agreement required pursuant to this chapter by the city or in violation of the provisions set forth in Chapter 3.5 of the City Code. - (b) No franchise agreement is required by: - (1) An ambulance service that has no maintenance, dispatch or storage facilities in the City of Urbana and which does not respond to an emergency within the city; or - (2) In the case of an emergency where the number of franchised ambulances available is determined by the fire chief to be insufficient to render the required emergency ambulance service, the fire chief or his designee may authorize non-franchise vehicles to operate as ambulances in response to the emergency.
+- (a) Unless a franchise agreement license is specifically not required by this section, no person either as owner, agent, or otherwise shall furnish, operate, conduct, maintain, advertise, or otherwise engage in ambulance service in the City of Urbana without an current ambulance service license franchise agreement required issued-pursuant to this chapter by the city or in violation of the provisions set forth in SectionChapter 3.5 of the City Code, terms or conditions of the license. - (b) No ambulance license franchise agreement is required by: - An ambulance service which-that has no maintenance, dispatch or storage facilities in the City of Urbana and which does not respond to an emergency within the city; or - (2) An ambulance service authorized by the fire chief to operate without a license in accordance with section.
+In the case of an emergency where the number of licensed franchised ambulances available is determined by the fire chief to be insufficient to render the required emergency ambulance service, the fire chief or his designee may authorize non-licensed franchise vehicles to operate as ambulances in response to the emergency.
 Any non-franchised vehicle authorized to operate under this provision shall comply with all requirements in Chapter 3.5, unless expressly waived by the fire chief.

-(c) In the event the ambulance service responds to emergencies within the city without a franchise or valid franchise agreement, the city may issue a notice of violation and a fine in the amount provided in chapter 1, "General Provisions," section 1-18 "Minimum fine schedule for certain violations."
+(c) In the event the ambulance service operates responds to emergencies within the city without a licensefranchise or valid franchise agreement, the city may issue a notice of violation and a fine in the amount provided in chapter 1z.
+"General Provisions," section 1-18 "Minimum fine schedule for certain violations."

-Sec.
+(Ord.
+No. 2016-05-035, § 1, 5-16-16)Sec.
 3.5-32.
 Failure to preform and revocation of franchise